Children and Families

-Sometimes individuals are unsure as to if they need medication or therapy as a form of treatment.
+Sometimes patients are unsure as to if they need medication or therapy as a form of treatment.
 In these cases, we offer initial diagnostic assessment.
-Assessments can usually be conducted in 1-2 sessions, after which the provider can give feedback to the patient.
+Assessments are usually conducted in 1-2 sessions, after which the provider can give feedback.
 Usually patients will want to know if they meet the criteria for a specific diagnosis, and if so, there is interest in hearing recommendations for treatment.
 CPC is able to offer diagnostic assessments, and we have provided documentation for patients upon request.

 Proper medication management can significantly reduce mental health symptoms and improve quality of life.
 Medication is used to treat a wide range of mental health issues including: anxiety, depression, Mood Disorders, ADHD, schizophrenia, and insomnia.
 Medical director Dr. M. Okasha, MD has been practicing for over 35 years, and has experience successfully treating a wide range of mental health issues.
 Catherine Girard, DNP, APRN and Megan Klein, CS, APRN are also a part of our medical team, both with a great deal of experience and expertise in the treatment of mental health.

 Being in a relationship, whether new or with a good deal of history, comes with challenges.
-Couples counseling can help relationships heal in a number of ways.
+Couples counseling can help relationships heal.
 Very often, there are difficulties in communication between individuals in the relationship.
-This can leave partners feeling isolated, sad, or resentful.
+This can leave partners feeling isolated, or resentful.
 Another common issue is that of equality and balance.
-These issues are complex, and couple's often find themselves stuck in patterns of behavior which can drive them further apart.
-Couple's counseling can help improve communication, especially with regards to important emotional experiences, in efforts to bridge the divide.
-Our staff at CPC welcomes all couples to our practice, and we are LGBTQ friendly.
+These issues are complex, and couple’s often find themselves stuck in patterns of behavior which can drive them further apart.
+Couple’s counseling can help improve communication, especially with regards to important emotional experiences, in efforts to bridge the divide.
+CPC welcomes all couples to our practice, and we are LGBTQ friendly.

 Being a part of a family means being in close and oftentimes complicated relationships with family members.
 Family bonds can be incredible sources of strength, love, and resilience.
 At the same time, family relationships are complicated, and intense.
 Family therapy offers a safe forum for members to come together and openly discuss issues that arise in the course of family life.
 Issues can range from substance abuse, divorce, loss, trauma, or sibling/parent conflict.
 Having an experienced therapist to guide family members throughout the process can be a valuable asset to strengthening family relationships.